codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      When using Galera Cluster in multi-master mode, transaction conflicts may occur if two clients attempt to modify the same row at the same time.
-Such conflicts are reported a deadlock errors to the application.
-This article explains how to use the logs to troubleshoot such a problem.
+      When using Galera in multi-master mode, transaction conflicts may occur if clients try to modify the same row at the same time.
+This discusses troubleshooting these deadlock errors.